jilion/zencoder_wrapper/README.md

 )
 ```

-and run the test file: `ruby test.rb`.
+and run the file: `ruby test.rb`.

+Encoded videos and thumbnails will be automatically uploaded in your dev S3 account:

+`s3://dev.sublimevideo.videos/<token>/...`

 Outputs can be edited in `config/zencoder_job_request.yml`